redcap3000/picon/README.md

 **How**

 This package basically works by launching Python scripts that are passed data via the commandline from meteor.
+Save functionality functions with use of python-meteor (python meteor client) which connects to a mongo database to recall the 'saved' icon.

 **Future Plans**

-Animations, saving and recalling icons.
+Animations!
+Color palletes.
 'Group edit' mode.

 ##**Installation**